Dairy cattle: Reproduction

 Dairy cattle are polyestrous, meaning they cycle continuously throughout the year.
 They tend to be on a 21 day estrus cycle.
 However for management purposes, some operations use synthetic hormones to synchronize their cows or heifers to have them breed and calve at the ideal times.
 These hormones are short term and only used when necessary.
 For example, one common protocol for synchronization involves an injection of GnRH (gonadotrophin releasing hormone). which increases the levels of follicle stimulating hormone and luteinizing hormone in the body.
 Then, seven days later prostaglandin F2-alpha is injected, followed by another GnRH injection 48 hours later.
 This protocol causes the animal to ovulate 24 hours later.

 Estrus is often called standing heat in cattle and refers to the time in their cycle where the female is receptive towards the male.
 Estrus behaviour can be detected by an experienced stockman.
 These behaviours can include standing to be mounted, mounting other cows, restlessness, decreased milk production, and decreased feed intake.

 More recently, embryo transfer has been used to enable the multiplication of progeny from elite cows.
 Such cows are given hormone treatments to produce multiple embryos.
 These are then 'flushed' from the cow's uterus.
 7–12 embryos are consequently removed from these donor cows and transferred into other cows who serve as surrogate mothers.
 This results in between three and six calves instead of the normal single or (rarely) twins.

+As a result of long-term cooperation between USDA and dairy farmers which led to a revolution in dairy cattle productivity, the United States has since 1992 been the world’s largest supplier of dairy bull semen.

 Hormone use

 Farmers in some countries sometimes administer hormone treatments to dairy cows to increase milk production and reproduction.

 About 17% of dairy cows in the United States are injected with Bovine somatotropin, also called recombinant bovine somatotropin (rBST), recombinant bovine growth hormone (rBGH), or artificial growth hormone.
 The use of this hormone increases milk production by 11%–25%.
-The U.S. Food and Drug Administration (FDA) has ruled that rBST is harmless to people.
-The use of rBST is banned in Canada, parts of the European Union, as well as Australia and New Zealand.
+The U.S. Food and Drug Administration (FDA) has ruled that rBST recombinant bovine somatotropin (rBST), recombinant bovine growth hormone (rBGH) is harmless to people, while the American Cancer Society finds that the use of rBGH can cause adverse health effects in cows.
+Though the evidence for potential harm to humans is inconclusive and would require more research.
+The use of rBST is banned in Canada, parts of the European Union, as well as Australia and New Zealand due to possible opposing views and of lack of findings.

 In the United States the Pasteurized Milk Ordinance requires a milk sample is taken from every farm and from every load of milk delivered to a processing plant.
 These samples are then tested for antibiotic and any milk testing positive is discarded and farm identified.
 Traceback to the dairy is undertaken by the FDA with further consequences including the possibility revocation of ability to sell milk.